Accelerate Breakthrough Research with Intuitive Sample Preparation

 The Origins and Development of QuEChERS

-The QuEChERS method was developed during 2001-2002 when Anastassiades was conducting postdoctoral research in Lehotay's group at the USDA facility in Wyndmoor, Pennsylvania.
-Initially designed for analyzing veterinary drugs in animal tissues, the researchers quickly recognized its exceptional potential for extracting polar and basic compounds, leading to successful applications in pesticide residue analysis in plant materials.
-The groundbreaking method was first presented at the European Pesticide Residue Workshop in Rome in June 2002 and published in the Journal of AOAC International in 2003.
+The QuEChERS method was developed when Anastassiades was conducting postdoctoral research in Lehotay's group at the USDA facility in Wyndmoor, Pennsylvania [1].
+Initially designed for analyzing veterinary drugs in animal tissues, the researchers quickly recognized its exceptional potential for extracting polar and basic compounds, leading to successful applications in pesticide residue analysis in plant materials [1].
+The groundbreaking method was first presented at the European Pesticide Residue Workshop in Rome in June 2002 and published in the Journal of AOAC International in 2003 [1].

 The original QuEChERS method addressed critical shortcomings of traditional extraction techniques, which were time-consuming, labor-intensive, expensive, and required large volumes of hazardous solvents.
-Within a remarkably short time, QuEChERS gained widespread international adoption and became the most cited publication in pesticide residue analysis.
-Today, it represents the most frequently used sample preparation approach in residue testing laboratories globally.
+Within a remarkably short time, QuEChERS gained widespread international adoption and became one of the most common approaches to pesticide residue analysis [1].

 Evolution into Official Methods

-The success of QuEChERS led to the development of standardized protocols recognized by international organizations:
+The success of QuEChERS led to the development of standardized protocols, many of which have been recognized by international organizations: [2]

-- AOAC Official Method 2007.01: This buffered version introduced acetate buffering to maintain pH at approximately 6, improving recoveries of pH-dependent analytes and base-sensitive compounds.
+- AOAC Official Method 2007.01: This buffered version introduced acetate buffering to maintain pH, improving the recoveries of pH-dependent analytes and base-sensitive compounds.
 This method uses magnesium sulfate and sodium acetate as extraction salts.

-- EN 15662:2008 (European Standard): Developed through refinements at the Chemical and Veterinary Investigation Office (CVUA) Stuttgart, this method employs citrate buffer salts to allow analysis of various difficult commodities and pesticides.
+- EN 15662:2008 (European Standard): This method employs citrate buffer salts to allow analysis of various difficult commodities and pesticides.
 It uses magnesium sulfate, trisodium citrate dihydrate, and disodium citrate sesquihydrate for buffering.

 Both official methods have been validated through extensive interlaboratory trials involving dozens of pesticides across multiple food matrices, successfully meeting international performance criteria.